-Most consumers are familiar with scams and spam that arrive by email.
-But SMS text messages, more commonly known as cell phone texts, are the latest conduit for scam artists attempting to take advantage of consumers.
+Most consumers are familiar with scams and spam that arrive by email, but text messages are the latest conduit for scam artists attempting to take advantage of consumers.

 How does this happen?